alanlivio/ps-sh-helpers/README.md

         ...
     "]
     OS-dependent["
+        os/any.ps1
         os/win.ps1
         os/ubu.ps1
         ...
     "]

     psprofile--> |"loads"| ps-init
-    ps-init --> |"loads if program exists"| program-dependent ps-init --> |"loads if running at OS"| OS-dependent ps-init --> |"bash alias to each function at"| sh-init
+    ps-init --> |"1: loads if running at OS"| OS-dependent ps-init --> |"2: loads if program exists"| program-dependent ps-init --> |"3: create ps1 alias to functions at"| sh-init
 ```

 ## How to install